rdov/rdov.github.io/authentication.md

 ---
-layout: index
+layout: post
 title: Authentication
 weight: 5
+permalink: /authentication/
+highlight: true
 ---

 ## Introduction
 MREST authentication uses Bitcoin to sign requests and responses.
-This page details the signing and authentication instructions, which will be required for all [routes]({{ "/sockjs" | prepend: site.baseurl }}) using the 'authenticate' rule.
+This page details the signing and authentication instructions, which will be required for all [routes]({{ "/routes" | prepend: site.baseurl }}) using the 'authenticate' rule.

 *All examples on this page are using Python 2.7*